 Welcome to our beautiful Yoga studio in Wandsworth.
 A tranquil space, moments from bustling Clapham Junction Station.
 A magical, friendly place to relax and restore on the Clapham / Wandsworth border.
 Our goal is to provide yoga classes for all levels from the novice to the experienced yogi.
 No matter your experience or ability expect to be welcomed with a smile and even better your first class is on us!

 We are situated at the junction of East Hill and St John’s Hill.
 Minutes from Clapham junction and very handy for Wandsworth Town and Clapham Common.
-We have two bright and spacious studios offering a range of classes including Vinyasa Flow, Yin Yoga, Restorative Yoga Nidra and Pregnancy Yoga and Pilates.
+We have two bright and spacious studios offering a range of classes including Vinyasa Flow, Yin Yoga, Restorative Yoga Nidra and Pilates.

 Never done yoga before and not sure what to expect?
 Pop in for a chat, we will work out what class is most suitable for you.
 For absolute beginners we offer 4-week courses to learn the basics and build confidence and for those looking to deepen their practice a wide range of inspirational workshops hosted by our own fantastic teachers and some renowned guest teachers.

 We are a Yoga Alliance Professional Centre of Excellence committed to teaching standards and regularly run workshops which contribute to yoga teacher CPD.

 The yoga studio is a short walk from Clapham Junction and Wandsworth Town BR stations.
 We are also on many local bus routes so our yoga studio is easily accessible for local residents in Earlsfield, Southfields, Balham, Putney and Wimbledon.